 We have collected 85 tonnes of soft plastic for recycling in ten of our stores in the Bristol and Swindon areas.
 It has been a success with customers who have returned much more plastic than expected.
 The material collected is helping us gain valuable insight into a number of innovative recycling solutions.

 We support the development of a cost-effective Deposit Return System (DRS).
-We have begun trialling in-store recycling machines for plastic bottles in the UK, which will pay customers for every bottle returned.
-The trial will take place at selected stores in Borehamwood, Swansea, Edinburgh and Manchester.
-The machines will pay 10p for bottles returned.
+We have trialled in-store recycling machines for plastic bottles in the UK, which paid customers for every bottle returned.
+The trial took place at selected stores in Borehamwood, Swansea, Edinburgh, Manchester and Bar Hill.
+The machines paid 10p for bottles returned.
 We view DRS as only one aspect of the holistic approach that is required to achieve the goals of reducing waste and increasing recycling.

 We have collected over a million pieces of packaging through our reverse vending machines.
 This means more than £100,000 worth of coupons have been given to customers.
-We’re collecting up to 3000 bottles a day in some stores.
+We collected up to 3000 bottles a day in some stores.